 The ad also declares that with unlimited Wi-Fi content updates available through a free app, the fun of playing with the toy animal never has to end.

 Of course, parents should be careful about sharing information about their children with connected devices.
 The data could be intercepted and misused.
 Adults also need to exercise care with their own gadgets.

 In addition to toys, people are buying and using an expanding array of connected gadgets – everything from voice-activated information and entertainment systems to appliance controls that can be adjusted remotely with a smartphone.

-She says with some companies, the security of new products probably isn’t a primary concern or even area of expertise.
+She says with some companies, the security of new products probably isn’t a primary concern or even an area of expertise.

 “They’re pushing things out that aren’t as properly vetted for security as they should be.
 That’s my concern,” Podhradsky says.

 Hacking into the transmissions of a remotely-controlled appliance, for example, could provide a criminal with access to other stored data in a home or business.